LANSING, Mich. – Gov. Gretchen Whitmer reopened bars, restaurants and retail in 32 counties in Northern Michigan.

 - Wexford County

-Office work also will be able resume if work cannot be done remotely.
+Office work also resumed if it couldn’t be done remotely.

 “This is a big step, but we must all remember to continue doing our part to protect ourselves and our families from the spread of COVID19,” Whitmer said in a statement.

 There has been heavy opposition to Whitmer’s handling of the coronavirus pandemic in the Republican Legislature.
-State legislators are suing the governor for extending her executive orders without their approval.
+State legislators sued the governor for extending her executive orders without their approval.

 - Sides trade jabs as lawsuit against Whitmer’s COVID-19 handling reaches court